US designates Wall Street Journal reporter Evan Gershkovich as wrongfully detained by Russia - KTVZ

 “Today, Secretary Blinken made a determination that Evan Gershkovich is wrongfully detained by Russia,” State Department principal deputy spokesperson Vedant Patel said in a statement.

 The designation gives further backing to the assertions by the US government and the Wall Street Journal that the espionage charges against the reporter are baseless.
-It will empower the Biden administration to explore every avenue to try to secure Gershkovich’s release.
+It will empower the Biden administration to explore avenues such as a prisoner swap to try to secure Gershkovich’s release.

 His case will now be handled at the State Department through the Office of the Special Presidential Envoy for Hostage Affairs, which has played a key role in the release of US citizens held hostage and wrongfully detained around the world.